torbsd/torbsd.github.io/obsd-tb-build.md

 amd64/snapshots only?

+These instructions are aimed at an audience interested in building the OpenBSD Tor Browser for the desktop/laptop client computer.
+For those interested in more comprehensive testings, buildings packages, etc., please refer to our [OpenBSD Build Box piece](obsd-buildbox.html].

-As there is no binary, pre-built package available, it is necessary to compile the Tor Browser from source.
+As there is currently no binary, pre-built package available, it is necessary to compile the Tor Browser from source.
 Depending on hardware specifications, this will take a while.

 Skipping any of these steps will likely result in failure.
 And since the port is in development and has a lot of moving parts, it may just break anyways.